salu133445/pypianoroll/docs/_sources/save_load.rst.txt

     The saved .npz file is basically a zip archive which contains the following
     files:

-    - component arrays of the pianorolls in compressed sparse column format:
+    - component arrays of the piano rolls in compressed sparse column format:

         - ``pianoroll_[index]_csc_data.npy``
         - ``pianoroll_[index]_csc_indices.npy``